 - Dance in the living room.
 Hold your little one and move with them.
 Rock out or gently cradle and sway.

-- Jam sessions.
+- Hold a Jam Session.
 During my classes we dump out a big basket of rhythm instruments onto the floor, take a seat and let loose.
 You can create a basket like this at home!
 Put on some favorite songs and watch the magic begin.
-Turn it into a marching band!
+This is an awesome playdate idea.

 - Can you do what I do?
 A game of imitating silly sounds (high, low, soft, loud, etc), claps, , stomping, animal noises.
 Keep it really simple for babies and younger ones.